divonlan/genozip/docs/genocat.rst

           |

-.. option:: --show-sex.
-(SAM BAM) Determine whether a SAM/BAM is a Male or a Female.
-See "Sex assignment" use case.
-Altnernative option name: --sex.
+.. option:: --sex.
+(SAM BAM FASTQ) Determine whether a SAM/BAM is a Male or a Female.
+Limitations when using on FASTQ.
+See "Sex assignment" for  details.

           |

-.. option:: --show-coverage[=all].
-(SAM BAM) Shows the coverage and depth of each contig.
-Without =all it shows only contigs that are chromosomes and groups the other contigs under "Other contigs".
-See "Coverage and Depth" use case.
-Altnernative option name: --coverage.
+.. option:: --coverage[=all|=one].
+(SAM BAM FASTQ) Shows the coverage and depth of each contig.
+Approximate values when using on FASTQ.
+"Coverage and Depth" for details.

+          |

+.. option:: --idxstats.
+(SAM BAM FASTQ) Shows the count of mapped and unmapped reads by contig.
+Approximate values when using on FASTQ.
+Same output format as samtools idxstats.

+          |

+.. option:: --count.
+Shows the coverage and depth of each contig.
+"Coverage and Depth" for details.

           |